What Is Open Source Intelligence and How Is it Used?

 Unfortunately, much like the other major subtypes — human intelligence, signals intelligence, and geospatial intelligence, to name a few — open source intelligence is widely misunderstood and misused.

-In this blog, we’re going to cover the fundamentals of open source intelligence, including how it’s used, and the tools and techniques that can be used to gather and analyze it.
+In this blog, we’re going to cover the fundamentals of Open Source Intelligence, or OSINT, including how it’s used, and the tools and techniques that can be employed to gather and analyze it.
+We'll delve into what is OSINT, exploring the OSINT meaning and the significant role it plays in the realm of intelligence gathering.

 What Is Open Source Intelligence?